sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Buy<!-- omit in toc -->

-Application architecture is conceived outside of the Government of Canada, and a completed IT Solution is purchased from a vendor, or support is purchased for a solution developed externally to the department or Government of Canada.
+Application architecture is conceived outside of the Government of Canada, and a completed IT Solution or IT Product is purchased from a vendor, or support is purchased for a solution developed externally to the department or Government of Canada.

 ### Complex IT Solutions<!-- omit in toc -->